Newborn baby latched soon after birth

 Supporting your breast?

 Your breast needs to rest at its natural level.
 If supporting it with your hand, keep your fingers well back from the areola and don’t be tempted to lift your breast and push it into your baby’s mouth.
-Sometimes shaping your breast slightly to match the oval of his mouth can help.
-Or experiment with the reclining positions shown here as these reduce the need to hold your baby leaving you with both hands free to help him latch.
+Sometimes shaping your breast slightly to match the oval of their mouth can help.
+Or experiment with the reclining positions shown here as these reduce the need to hold your baby leaving you with both hands free to help them latch.

 Written by Sue Upstone, Amanda Dunbar and mothers of LLLGB.